ChanthMiao/ghc-wiki-mirror/building/hadrian.md

 The `./validate` script uses Hadrian by default and can be used to build GHC, produce and install a bindist and run the testsuite against it in one simple command.
 You can read more about this in [Validating patches](https://gitlab.haskell.org/ghc/ghc/-/wikis/testing-patches).

-## Subsequent Builds
+## Subsequent builds and tests

+To rebuild GHC after pulling upstream changes, you may need to update the submodules via `git submodule update --init --recursive`.
+Alternatively you can configure git to do this for you automatically: `git config --local submodule.recurse true`.

-To speed up subsequent builds, you will often want to avoid rebuilding the stage 1 compiler by passing `--freeze1` to `build`.
+To speed up subsequent builds, you will often want to add this option to `build`:

+  - `--freeze1` (avoid rebuilding the stage 1 compiler) documentation tests

 A good compromise between a fast compiler which passes most the testsuite and fast rebuilds is building with the following options.